uwaiszmuhammed07-hash/liver-disease-prediction/README.md

 Prediction probability
 Input summary

-##📈 Key Insights
+📈 Key Insights
-SMOTE improved class balance significantly
+-SMOTE improved class balance significantly
-Random Forest handled feature interactions better Feature importance showed bilirubin & enzymes as key indicators Scaling improved performance for certain models
+-Random Forest handled feature interactions better -Feature importance showed bilirubin & enzymes as key indicators -Scaling improved performance for certain models

-##⚠️ Disclaimer
+⚠️ Disclaimer

 This project is for educational purposes only.
 It is not a substitute for professional medical advice.